What type of content do you primarily create?

 I've written about ways to get ChatGPT to write like you to cut down on editing time.
 This principle achieves this by giving an example and asking the LLM to mimic the style.

-In this case, the researchers gave only a single sentence for the model to mimic—you could certainly provide a longer example if you’ve got one.
-Regardless, it did have a significant impact on the response, especially for larger models like GPT-3.5 and GPT-4 where it improved all of the responses from the model.
+In this case, the researchers gave only a single sentence for the model to mimic—you could certainly provide a longer example if you've got one.
+Regardless, it did have a significant impact on the ChatGPT response, especially for larger models like GPT-3.5 and GPT-4 where it improved all of the responses from the model.

-3. Mention the target audience
+3. Specify your target audience in prompts

 Integrate the intended audience into the prompt